openfaas/faas-netes/chart/openfaas/README.md

   imagePullPolicy: "IfNotPresent"    # Image pull policy for deployed functions
 ```

+In addition:

+* Pre-pull images on each node
+* Use an in-cluster registry to reduce the pull latency for images
-You should also set `imagePullPolicy` to `IfNotPresent` so that the `kubelet` only pulls images which are not already available.
+* Set the `imagePullPolicy` to `IfNotPresent` so that the `kubelet` only pulls images which are not already available
+* Explore alternatives such as not scaling to absolute zero, and using async calls which do not show the cold start

 #### httpProbe vs. execProbe